-Something interesting is going on here that we can easily miss in our English translations.
-The original Greek text of the New Testament uses James's Hebrew name: Jacob.
+We can easily miss what's going on here in our English translations.
+The original Greek text of the New Testament uses James' Hebrew name: Jacob.
 Not only would the original audience know James, the brother of Jesus and the leader in the Jerusalem church, but they would also catch the author's symbolic identification with his audience.

-In biblical history, Jacob was the father of the Jewish nation.
+In biblical history Jacob was the father of the Jewish nation.
 After he wrestled with God, God renamed him Israel.
-Jacob had twelve sons who became the twelve tribes of Israel (see Gen. 32:28; 35:9-11,22-26).
+Jacob had twelve sons who became the twelve tribes of Israel (Gen. 32:28; 35:9-11,22-26).